HaldInc/HaldInc.github.io/index.md

 # Jacob Hald - Projects
 First of all, welcome to my little World on GitHub.
-This page serves mainly as my personal project build log, but as some people have asked me in the past if I could share files and project info, I took the step and made it public.
+This page serves mainly as my personal project build log, but as some people have asked me in the past if I could share files and project info, I took the step and made a public page in 2021.
 Feel free to reach out to me if you have any questions or comments.

   Listed projects: